-To add a manual insurance payment, you'll use the payment information outlined on the Explanation of Benefits (EOB) sent from the payer, or accessed from their online portal, to allocate an insurance payment to the appointments that it covers.
+To manually add an insurance payment, you'll use the payment information outlined on the Explanation of Benefits (EOB) sent from the payer or accessed from their online portal to allocate an insurance payment to the appointment(s) that it covers.
 This is a great way to keep track of which claims have been paid.

 - Adding an insurance payment